July Fire Safety Topic

 WCCO Names Captain Cassidy Anderson Excellent Educator

-The Fire Department has about 414 firefighters assigned to 19 stations located throughout the City.
+The Minneapolis Fire Department has about 414 firefighters assigned to 19 stations located throughout the City.

-Each station responds to calls within its own response area and may assist in responding to calls within a larger district (there are four districts in the City).
+Each station responds to calls within its own response area and may assist in responding to calls within a larger district (there are five districts in the City).

 The department's typical response to a reported Structure Fire is three engine companies (smaller trucks), one ladder company (larger trucks), one heavy rescue company and two battalion chiefs.
 Additional resources may be called in for multiple alarm fires.